Skip to Main Content

 Whistleblowing

 Illinois law prohibits employment policies that prevent employees from disclosing information to a government or law enforcement agency if the employee has reasonable cause to believe that the information discloses a violation of a state or federal law, rule, or regulation.
 Employers are also prohibited from retaliating against an employee for disclosing information where the employee has reasonable cause to believe that the information discloses a violation of such an order.
 740 ILCS 174/15.
+There is currently a proposed bill in the Illinois Legislature to expand the scope of this act.
+This legislation would also protect employees who disclose information that they believe in good faith poses a substantial and specific danger to employees, public health, or safety.
+Illinois HB 5561.

 Artificial Intelligence Video Interview Act

 Some employers use artificial intelligence technologies to conduct hiring interviews.
-Before an employer conducts an artificial intelligence interview, the employer must notify the applicant that artificial intelligence will be used to analyze the applicant's interview, provide the applicant with information explaining how the artificial intelligence works, and obtain consent from the applicant to be evaluated by the artificial intelligence program.
+Before an employer conducts an artificial intelligence interview, the employer must notify the applicant that artificial intelligence will be used to analyze the applicant's interview, provide the applicant with information explaining how the artificial intelligence interview works, and obtain consent from the applicant to be evaluated by the artificial intelligence program.
 Also, upon request from the applicant, employers must delete an applicant's interviews and instruct any other people who received copies of the applicant's video interviews to delete the videos within 30 days after receipt of the request.
+820 ILCS 42/5, 42/15.

 Employers who rely solely upon an artificial intelligence analysis of a video interview to determine whether an applicant will be selected for an in-person interview must collect and report demographic data about the applicants to the Department of Commerce and Economic Opportunity annually by December 31.
 820 ILCS 42/20.